MelvisNgemeNdie/Customer-Segmentation-Analysis/README.md

 # Customer Segmentation

-/* Group customers into three segments based on their spending behaviours
+This project involves customer segmentation using SQL to categorize users based on their spending behavior and customer lifespan.
+The objective was to group customers into meaningful segments for better business insights and decision-making.

+Using transactional and customer data, the analysis segments customers into three categories:

-- VIP : Customers with atleast 12 months of history and spending more than $5000.
+VIP – Customers with at least 12 months of activity and total spending greater than $5,000.

-- Regular: Customers with atleast 12months of history but spending $ 5000 or less.
+Regular – Customers with at least 12 months of activity but total spending of $5,000 or less.

-- New : Customers with a lifespan less than 12 months.
+New – Customers with less than 12 months of history.

-- And Find The Total Number Of Customers By Each Group */
+After segmenting, the query calculates the total number of customers in each group, enabling quick insight into the distribution of customer types.
+*/
 WITH customer_spending AS (
 SELECT